LucasHazardous/SentenceFusion/README.md

 ![role configuration](./img/role_conf.png)

 In the *Apply When* you can place any JSON expression that will always evaluate to true.
+In the write document permission we set the rule to use our function to decide, whether a document should be inserted.
+Learn more about [Rule Expressions](https://www.mongodb.com/docs/atlas/app-services/rules/).

 ```json
 {